 In second grade, I got stumped during writing class trying to figure out how to make something happen in my story.
 Over a decade later, in a short story writing class in college, I struggled with the exact same issue.
 I didn’t know how to make things happen!

-I could delve down into characters okay and write interesting essays about isolated events of my life, but my plots felt contrived.
+I could delve into the minds of the characters somewhat and write interesting essays about isolated events of my life, but my plots felt contrived.
 Or non-existent.
 Even when I did come up with ideas, the concepts of pacing and tension eluded me.
 I had no idea how to string events together.

 So while I wrote a ton of poetry (mostly for the purpose of curing angst) and sometimes wrote scenes of stories or even attempted short stories, the idea of writing a novel just seemed way too big a feat to even attempt.
 Why pour in the huge amount of hours, blood, and sweat such an endeavor would undoubtedly require if I knew the result would be less than mediocre?